- Our Rides

 |2019||Per person sharing||Single supplement|

 INCLUDES Accommodation; full board; riding (c.
-34 hours in 2018 and c.
-26 hours in 2019); English speaking riding guide on all riding activities; soft drinks and afternoon tea/coffee; other activities including a guided tour of the house and chapel the organic garden the embroidery shop cheese factory and the Condor Project.
+26 hours); English speaking riding guide on all riding activities; soft drinks and afternoon tea/coffee; other activities including a guided tour of the house and chapel the organic garden the embroidery shop cheese factory and the Condor Project.

 There is a discount for children under 12 sharing a room with their parents, please enquire for details.

 SINGLE SUPPLEMENT applies to anyone in a single room.

 PAYABLE LOCALLY Alcoholic canned and bottled drinks; optional gratuities; laundry; additional activities such as carriage rides, riding lessons and guided bird watching.

 TRANSFERS The price depends on the number of people sharing the transfer, the time of collection/drop-off and whether they have an English-speaking guide, but the cost from the airport to Hacienda Zuleta is £79.22 per person each way (minimum two people).